tableau/TabProvision/README.md

 https://github.com/tableau/TabProvision/releases
 Running setup.exe will install the TabProvision application on your Windows machine.

 Application: The application can be run in either interactive (UI) or command line mode.
 When running in interactive mode the application will also show you the command line for performing all of the actions, making it easy to automate.
-The application UI offers two top level options:
+The application UI offers three top-level options:
    1. Provision directly from an XML manifest file.
 This file will explicitly contain the users/roles/groups that you want to provision to your Tableau Online/Server site
    2. Provision from Microsoft Azure AD directory.
 For this you will use a local XML file that indicates which Azure AD Groups to provision from
+   3. Create a Provisioning Manifest XML file from your current Online (or Server) site.
+This signs into your Online site, downloads the list of Users and Groups and creates a local provisioning manifest XML file (it does not perform provisioning actions on your Online site).
+You can use this to make a 'backup' of the current state of users and groups provisioning on your Online site.
+This can also be useful for creating a baseline XML file that you can modify for custom provisioning needs.

 NOTE: Both of these options require logging into your Tableau Online (or Tableau Server) site.
 The Azure AD option requires logging in to your Microsoft Azure instance.
 Example: